-Another advantage is that an agent represents a valuable source of information about market trends, communities and neighborhoods, and especially, homes for sale throughout the area.
+Another advantage is that an agent is a valuable source of information about market trends, communities and neighborhoods, particularly regarding homes for sale in the area.
 Remember, not every home seller runs an ad in the local paper or puts a sign up in the yard.
 In fact, many homes actually sell before there is ever a need to advertise them.

 The key word here is “right.”
 While there's certainly no shortage of qualified agents affiliated with Coldwell Banker to choose from, it's important that you find one who can fully understand your wants, needs and individual tastes, and whose personal and professional judgment you respect.

-- Knows the community and can point out the schools, parks, playgrounds, shops, and more.
+- Knows the community and can point out schools, parks, playgrounds, shops and more.

 - Can show you more of the homes available throughout the area.

 - Subscribes to at least one Multiple Listing Service (MLS).
-This means you'll have access to information on approximating 90% of all homes for sale in the community.
+This will give you access to information on approximately 90% of all homes for sale in the community.

 - Has the products, services, and know-how to find the home right for you and market your present home for a faster, more profitable sale.